 And yet that is where the true value lies.
 Unless a real and necessary value can be established, that technology will not find support among those non-techs with decision authority.
 The ugly truth is that there is always competition for budget.
 And unless a real business benefit can be defined, the technology will only be seen as a frivolous development team indulgence.

 It’s really not about technology.
 Technology no matter how impressive still has to serve the master: business benefit.

 1. Ignore the Only Thing That Matters: The Customer

 Every other issue cited above can be distilled down to knowing the customer.
-Communication that assumes perfect knowledge, making incredible claims that spoil trust, mistimed tactics supporting the company’s needs (revenue) and not the prospect’s (understanding), marketing sparkly technology not business benefit, all confirm the common issues shared by many tech companies: they have lost sight of the customer.
+Communication that assumes perfect knowledge, making incredible claims that spoil trust, mistimed tactics that support the company’s needs (revenue) and not the prospect’s (understanding), marketing sparkley technology not business benefit, all confirm the common issues shared by many tech companies: they have lost sight of the customer.

 Here’s What to Do Instead: